 I remember thinking in the beginning that there were certain things I just knew all about and boy was I wrong about that, as well!

-For instance, combing hair was not what I thought it was.
 I grew up my whole life thinking that when you comb hair, you begin wherever you wanted to.
 But in cosmetology school they taught us the importance of caring for hair, starting at the bottom and being gentle.
 I learned about exactly what hair is and the different types of hair.